-The is easily one of the most popular brew methods among coffee lovers.
 In this modern tech era, the thought of using equipment that has no buttons, knobs, or LED read outs seems like a dated idea.
-But for those who don't know, learning how to use a French Press to make coffee is one of the best ways to achieve the perfect cup of coffee.
+But for those who don't know, learning how to use a French Press to make coffee is one of the easiest and best ways to achieve the perfect cup of coffee.
 The french press looks simple yet elegant and is nothing more than just glass and stainless steel.
 A noticeable lack of cords to plug in or buttons to push is no reason to fret!
 Making perfect french press coffee takes little time to learn using these steps.

 Using a French Press to Make Coffee: